seanbreckenridge/exobrain/programming/sicp/02/README.md

 That way, `a` is defined in the body of `b`.

 Since you typically can't refer to the names of procedures in the body in `let` statements, that makes recursive function definitions not possible.
-Theres another variant of `let` called `letrect`, which lets you do that.
+There's another variant of `let` called `letrect`, which lets you do that.

 'Higher Order' means: